uweseimet/atari_public/README.md

 - ROMSPEED - Copies the ROM to the Fast-RAM and accelerates the system.
 The binary is available on https://www.seimet.de/atari/en.

+- RSSCONV - Converts .RSC and .H files created by a resource construction set like INTERFACE into a format suitable for assemblers like the EASYRIDER assembler.

 - SCSI_MON - The SCSI Driver monitor.
 The binary is available on https://www.hddriver.net/en/scsidriver.html.

 - SCTARGET - Sample code for the SCSI Driver target interface.